QAQddbest/DAiJ/README.md

 ```

 > Attention: The [DAiJ](https://github.com/QAQddbest/DAiJ) is used for **educational purposes**, which means less efficiency than the standard library and should not directly be used in your works.

+## Problems

+Now I'm writing `Tree` datastructures, encountering many problems...

+I have no idea how to extract the common interface, how to design the structure.

 ## Contribution